-DH and DSA are vulnerable to different types of attacks than ECDH and ECDSA.
-As a result, ECDH and ECDSA offer more effective security per bit increase.
-This leads to smaller data requirements which in turn means that elliptic curve variants have become de facto global standards.
-For reduced data cost, and to promote interoperability, ECDH and ECDSA should be used where possible.
+DH is vulnerable to different types of attacks than ECDH while offering more effective security per bit increase.
+This leads to smaller data requirements which in turn means that the elliptic curve variant has become a de facto global standard.
+For reduced data cost, and to promote interoperability, ECDH should be used in preference to DH where possible.

-Control: ISM-0994; Revision: 6; Updated: Dec-21; Applicability: All; Essential Eight: N/A ECDH and ECDSA are used in preference to DH and DSA.
+Control: ISM-0994; Revision: 7; Updated: Mar-24; Applicability: All; Essential Eight: N/A ECDH is used in preference to DH.